Recessed Lighting Cost in Peoria, AZ2026

 Average Cost in Peoria, AZ

-For a typical recessed lighting scenario in Peoria, AZ, this calculator currently models a total around $1,028.
+For a typical recessed lighting scenario in Peoria, AZ, this calculator currently models a total around $1,035, or about $172 per light.

 When budgeting Recessed Lighting in Peoria, local quotes usually reflect conditions across Arizona.
 Rapid metro growth across much of Arizona means contractor backlogs and new-construction labor competition can affect renovation pricing.